-Welcome to Zhengqing Ouyang's lab homepage.
-Our lab is part of The Jackson Laboratory for Genomic Medicine, affiliated with the Department of Biomedical Engineering and Department of Genetics and Developmental Biology at the University of Connecticut, and is located on the campus of the University of Connecticut Health Center.
+The Ouyang lab is part of The Jackson Laboratory for Genomic Medicine, and is affiliated with the Department of Biomedical Engineering, the Department of Genetics and Genome Sciences, and the Institute for Systems Genomics of University of Connecticut.
+We are located in Farmington, Connecticut.

 Epigenetic Regulation & Cellular Differentiation

 A flexible tool that can jointly analyze multiple contact maps from Hi-C experiments to infer the 3D chromatin structure of the genome.Learn More